ghga-de/docs.ghga.de/user_docs/user_stories/dua-guideline.md

 <general:Data Requester (DR)|Data Requesters> wishing to access datasets stored by GHGA must first make a <general:Data Access Request (DAR)|Data Access Request> that specifies their proposed research project, its purpose and aims, the responsible persons, and the datasets to be used.
 These requests are forwarded to the <general:Research Data Controller (RDC)> for the datasets in question (usually identical with the <general:Data Submitters| Data Submitter>).

 Data Access Requests are reviewed by a <general:Data Access Committee (DAC) > appointed by the RDC, and not by GHGA.
 The DAC is responsible for authorising access to the particular datasets that the Research Data Controller has defined.
-This includes reviewing Data Access Requests and making decisions on whether access should be granted or not.
 Access is only granted after a positive decision by the DAC has been communicated to GHGA.

 The following sequence diagram shows the involved parties and key steps to process a Data Access Request coming in via GHGA.